Peter Ditchfield

-Rev. Peter Hempson Ditchfield, FSA (1854–1930) was a Church of England priest, an historian and a prolific author.
+Rev. Peter Hampson Ditchfield, FSA (20 April 1854 – 16 September 1930) was a Church of England priest, historian and prolific author.
 He is notable for having co-edited three Berkshire volumes of the Victoria County History which were published between 1907 and 1924.

 Life

-Ditchfield was born in Westhoughton, Lancashire in 1854.
+Peter Ditchfield was born in Westhoughton, Lancashire in 1854.
 He was schooled at the Clitheroe Royal Grammar School and studied at Oriel College, Oxford.
 He was ordained deacon in 1878 and priest in 1879.
-Ditchfield served his title as curate of St Michael's parish church, Sandhurst until 1880, followed by a second curacy at Christ Church, Reading, Berkshire.
+He served as curate of St Michael's parish church, Sandhurst until 1880, followed by a second curacy at Christ Church, Reading, Berkshire.

-Ditchfield was appointed Rector of Barkham in 1886: a post that he held until his death.
-From 1886 until 1903 Ditchfield was Inspector of Schools for the Diocese of Oxford.
+He was appointed Rector of Barkham in 1886: a post that he held until his death.
+From 1886 until 1903 he was Inspector of Schools for the Diocese of Oxford.